silverstripeltd/silverstripe-discoverer/docs/detailed-result-handling.md

 in your database.

 You will notice that there is only one pre-defined property in this class - `$analyticsData`.
-All other fields are dynamic properties - because we have no way of programmatically knowing what fields you might have for any particular record.
+All other fields are dynamic properties - because we have no way of programmatically knowing what fields you might have in your search index.

 ### How fields are made available to you